-No evidence of impaired fertility in the rat was observed at doses estimated to be 0.61 times the human daily dose on a mg/m² basis.
-At doses of 1.8-3.6 times the human daily dose, at which signs of parental toxicity were observed, moderate reductions in fertility indices were noted in male and female animals treated with telithromycin.
+No evidence of impaired fertility in the rat was observed at doses estimated to be 0.6 times the human daily dose on a body surface area basis (50 mg/kg/day).
+At doses of 2–4 times the human daily dose (150 and 300 mg/kg/day, at which signs of parental toxicity were observed), moderate reductions in fertility indices were noted in male and female animals treated with telithromycin.

 There are no adequate and well-controlled studies in pregnant women.
 Telithromycin should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-In all Phase III clinical trials (n=4,780), KETEK (telithromycin) was administered to 694 patients who were 65 years and older, including 231 patients who were 75 years and older.
-Efficacy and safety in elderly patients ≥ 65 years were generally similar to that observed in younger patients; however, greater sensitivity of some older individuals cannot be ruled out.
-No dosage adjustment is required based on age alone.
-(See CLINICAL PHARMACOLOGY, Special populations, Geriatric and DOSAGE AND ADMINISTRATION.)
+Of the total number of patients in Phase 3 clinical trials (n=4,780), KETEK was administered to 694 patients who were 65 years and older, including 231 patients who were 75 years and older.
+Efficacy and safety in patients 65 years and older were generally similar to that observed in younger patients; however, greater sensitivity of some older individuals cannot be ruled out. [see CLINICAL PHARMACOLOGY]

 Additional Ketek Information

 Ketek User Reviews